eformsignen/eformsignen.github.io/help/chapter5.rst

 |image17|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Camera-component-properties-.png
-   :alt: Setting Camera Component Properties
+   :alt: Setting Camera Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Camera component.
-For example, the ID of the component that takes the photo of a driver’s license can be ‘driverLicense’.
+Enters the ID of the Camera field.
+For example, the ID of the field that takes the photo of a driver’s license can be ‘driverLicense’.

 **② Tooltip Text**

-Displays the description in the Tooltip Text when you hover the mouse over a component.
+Displays the description in the Tooltip Text when you hover the mouse over a field.

 .. _record:

 Voice
 --------------------

-This component is used for storing recorded voice.
+This field is used for storing recorded voice.
 You can set the maximum recording time and you can also configure the settings to allow users to only listen to the voice recording.

-When you add a Voice component in OZ in Office, you can record voice or play a voice recording as follows:
+When you add a Voice field in OZ in Office, you can record voice or play a voice recording as follows:

 |image18|